network4dev/n4d/introduction.rst

 guide.

-Please note that all contributions to this site will be reviewed for quality both in terms of language, technical level in order to preserve high quality content.
+Please note that all contributions to this site will be reviewed and edited by the maintainers for quality, accuracy and clarity both in terms of language and technical level in order to maintain our goals.